Scientext™ Vision and Values

 Recycling, reusing and reducing waste.

 We contribute to specification best practices in Canada by actively participating in key conferences and industry initiatives.
 We are members of and contribute to the work undertaken by the following organizations:

 - A current member, David Organ has been a continuous member of Construction Specifications Canada for over 20 years, has taught certification courses, participated in Developing a Curriculum (DACUM) storyboarding processes for new courses, and provided financial support to its flagship Directory through advertising dollars.

-- Scientext™ is a corporate member of the Canadian Council for Public-Private Partnerships (CCPPP).
+- We are a “Corporate Member of the Canadian Council for Public-Private Partnerships (CCPPP)“.

 - David Organ is also a member of the following additional organizations: